Snow/Inclement Weather Policy

 Villanova University intends to maintain its regularly scheduled classes and final examination periods, avoiding school closings due to inclement weather whenever possible.
 A delayed opening is preferable to closing for an entire day.
 In deciding whether to close or delay opening, several factors are considered: the character of the storm (onset time, intensity, and duration); the condition of travel routes to the University; and the condition of campus roads and walkways.

 During final examination week, a delayed opening means that the first exam of the day is cancelled.
 It will be rescheduled in an appropriate manner.
-If weather conditions make it impossible for a student to come to campus for an exam, s/he should contact the professor to explain the situation and to schedule a make-up examination.
+If weather conditions make it impossible for a student to come to campus for an exam, they should contact the professor in advance of the scheduled exam to explain the situation and to schedule a make-up examination.
+At the CWSL, students should contact the registrar.

-Unless students are notified by their College, courses that meet fully online, or already have a previously scheduled online course meeting for the day of inclement weather, will continue as planned, even if the university is closed.
+Unless students are notified otherwise by their College, courses that meet fully online, or already have a previously scheduled online course meeting for the day of inclement weather, will continue as planned, even if the university is closed.
+Instructors should make it clear to students if assignment due dates will be changed based on a school closure.

 Evening class closure announcements will be made in the same manner, normally prior to 2:00 P.M.
 University offices are notified via a telephone message chain.